Azure-Samples/azure-search-python-samples/Quickstart/README.md

 products:
   - azure
   - azure-search
-description: "This sample demonstrates a connection to Azure Search, creating and loading an index, and query execution."
+description: "This Python sample demonstrates a connection to Azure Search, creating and loading an index, and query execution.
+Calls to Azure Search are made using REST APIs."
 urlFragment: python-sample-quickstart
 ---